gretarmark/gretarmark.github.io/_posts/2024-07-22-ImageAnalysis_BLOB.md

 size(img)
 ```

-The function "imagesc" displays the data matrix as an image that uses the full range of colors in the colormap.
-The image is an $$m \times n = 10 \times 9$$ grid of pixels where $$m$$ is number of rows and $$n$$ is number of columns.
-The new image is shown in figure 3.
+The "imagesc" function displays the data matrix as an image, utilizing the full range of colors in the colormap.
+The image forms an $$m \times n = 10 \times 9$$ grid of pixels, where $$m$$ is the number of rows and $$n$$ is the number of columns.
+The resulting image is shown in Figure 3.

 ![Fig 3]({{ site.baseurl }}/images/BlobAnalysis_Matlab1.png "zero order"){:width="60%"}
 **Figure 3: The image after using the Matlab function "imagesc()".**

-Let's now apply 4- and 8-connectivity kernels on the image using the Matlab function bwlabel().
-It can be seen that using 4-connectivity, the algorithm detects 5 objects in the image.
-On the other hand, by applying the 8-connectivity kernel on the image, the algorithm detects 4 objects in the image as shown in figure 4.
+Next, we will apply the 4- and 8-connectivity kernels to the image using the Matlab function "bwlabel()".
+With 4-connectivity, the algorithm detects 5 objects in the image, while applying the 8-connectivity kernel results in the detection of 4 objects, as illustrated in Figure 4.

 ![Fig 4]({{ site.baseurl }}/images/BlobAnalysis_Matlab2.png "zero order"){:width="90%"}
-**Figure 4: 4- and 8- connectivity applied to the image.**
+**Figure 4: Results of 4- and 8- connectivity applied to the image.**

-To visualize the image more effectively, it's advisable to use the Matlab function label2rgb() to obtain the image shown in figure [5].
+To enhance visualization, we can use the MATLAB function "label2rgb()" to generate the image shown in Figure 5.

 ![Fig 5]({{ site.baseurl }}/images/BlobAnalysis_Matlab3.png "zero order"){:width="100%"}
-**Figure 5: label2rgb() applied to the image.**
+**Figure 5: Output after applying "label2rgb()".**

-It is possible to count the area of each object using the Matlab function regionprops().
-The area of each object is as follows:
+Additionally, we can calculate the area of each object using the MATLAB function "regionprops()".
+The areas of the detected objects are as follows:

 4-Connectivity (5 objects):
 * Area of object 1: 5 pixels